dytterud/realmz/README.md

 18 x 256 bytes strings with information on the creater of the scenraio.

 # Data Custom 1 BD
-This has the same structure as the main tilset definitions in main data: Data <landname> BD Zero tile is not used, so we have 200 tiles.
+This has the same structure as the main tilset definitions in main data: Data <landname> BD.

+Zero tile is not used, so we have 200 tiles.

 bytes | value